Mexican Corn Salad (Esquites)

-Mexican Corn Salad is an off-the-cob version of elote – where grilled Mexican street corn is slathered in a creamy, tangy sauce and garnished with crumbly Cotija cheese.
-It’s a fun fresh corn salad with BIG flavor!
+This Mexican Corn Salad is an off-the-cob version of an elote, which is grilled Mexican street corn slathered in tangy sauce and garnished with crumbly Cotija cheese.
+Also known as esquites, this easy side dish has the same BIG flavor!

 I love to fill my big blue Mexican pottery bowl with fun food!